Follow the Camp Fire, November 2018 & Ongoing

-Follow the Camp Fire is an in-progress project that is tracking the recovery of 121 evacuees of the Camp Fire, an extreme wildfire that consumed the community of Paradise, CA in November 2018, displacing an estimated 54,000 people.
+Follow the Camp Fire is an in-progress project tracking the recovery of 121 evacuees of the Camp Fire, a devastating wildfire that consumed the community of Paradise, CA in November 2018, displacing an estimated 54,000 people.

 This project will monitor and report on evacuee recovery for a period of 1 year.
 As part of a graduate studies effort, the project will also involve collaboration with University of Oregon professors and researchers to: 1) identify populations vulnerable to becoming climate evacuees, 2) conduct long-term investigative reporting on disaster recovery, policy, and industry, 3) assess the preparedness of existing media structures in Oregon to report on in-progress disasters, 4) to assess the potential impacts of news deserts on disaster preparedness, 5) to produce and disseminate news related to the above items, and 6) to maintain an ongoing partnership with the Chico Enterprise-Record investigating and reporting on wildfire impacts and long-term evacuees.

-The Rural News Network is a news publication model dedicated to supporting rural news outlets in order to better serve rural readers and to export rural stories of relevance to a broader audience.
+The Rural News Network is a news publication model dedicated to supporting rural news outlets in order to better serve rural readers and export rural stories to a broader audience.